Surviv.io

-Surviv.io was a browser based multiplayer online 2D battle royale game created by Justin Kim and Nick Clark.
+Surviv.io was a browser-based multiplayer online 2D battle royale game created by Justin Kim and Nick Clark.
 It was released in October 2017 on its website for desktop browsers, and in October and November 2018 respectively for iOS and Android devices.
-Similar to other titles in the battle royale genre, players battle against other players on a large map from a top-down perspective, scavenging for supplies and weapons.
+Similar to other titles in the battle royale genre, players battled against other players on a large map from a top-down perspective, scavenging for supplies and weapons.
 The game also supported two or four player team modes, and could be played on mobile browsers as well.

 In December 2019, Surviv.io was acquired by online gaming website Kongregate.

 In September 2020, Surviv.io was released on Steam.

-On February 14, 2023, Kongregate announced that they would be shutting down Surviv.io.
+Kongregate sunset Surviv.io on March 2, 2023, and named Bit Heroes Arena as its successor.

 Gameplay

-Players, also called "Survivrs", are represented by circular figures on a 2D grid-like playing field, surrounded by a circular "red zone" that shrinks as the game progresses.
-Players in the “red zone” lose health every second, and the amount of health lost per second increases as the game progresses.
-Players start with only their fists, while extra gear can be found in breakable crates and objects located across the map, and in houses and other buildings.
-Each game features a randomly generated map, with the locations of buildings and loot being randomized each time.
-Players drop all their items upon death, and the last player alive wins.
+Players, also called "Survivrs", were represented by circular figures on a 2D grid-like playing field, surrounded by a circular "Red Zone" that shrinks as the game progresses.
+Players in the "Red Zone" lost health every second, and the amount of health lost per second increased as the game progresses.
+Players started with only their fists, while extra gear was found in breakable crates and objects located across the map, and in houses and other buildings.
+Each game featured a randomly generated map, with the locations of buildings and loot being randomized each time.
+Players dropped all their items upon death, and the last player alive won the match.

-The game has a rotation of limited time modes with special gameplay modes that offer exclusive weapons and items.
+The game had a rotation of limited time modes with special gameplay modes that offer exclusive weapons, items and roles.

 Equipment

-Weapons in Surviv.io range from close-quarter shotguns and SMGs to long range sniper and assault rifles.
+Weapons in Surviv.io ranged from close-quarter shotguns and SMGs to long range sniper and assault rifles.
 Melee weapons such as katanas and throwable grenades can also be found.
-Most weapons require additional ammunition, which is found separately.
-Scopes give players a wider view of their surroundings, which vary from 1x (the smallest field of vision) to 15x (the largest field of vision).
-Vests and helmets protect the player and vary in protection level.
-Players heal using consumable healing items.
+Most weapons required additional ammunition, which is found separately.
+Scopes gave players a wider view of their surroundings, which vary from 1x (the smallest field of vision) to 15x (the largest field of vision).
+Vests and helmets protected the player and vary in protection level.
+Players healed using consumable healing items.